Welcome to the lab!

 You should have received emails of onboarding instructions from the HR department prior to your start day.
 Please follow those to get onboard.
 You will have to run by a couple of offices at Columbia Medical campus on your start day but all should be done by lunch time.

-Once you are back to your desk please send Gao your account information (email or username) for these services
+Once you are added to Slack, please send Gao via Slack direct message (DM) account information (email or username) for these services

 - github: where code, results and discussions happens for all our computational projects.

 - dynalist: for sharing meeting notes.
 You can also use it to organize your other quick notes / lists.